 Cuteness is a kind of positive image that makes a person feel happy, safe and relaxed from the harsh realities of life, especially in Japan where one has to always follow strict rules everywhere and work overtime.
 This kind of generates profit to the market, increasing the reach of kawaii.

-We recommend reading: Honne and Tatemae – Getting to Know the Two Faces
+We recommend reading: Honne and Tatemae - Knowing the two faces

 Sub-Cultures of the Kawaii Phenomenon